-The short answer is no, they’re not.
-Nonetheless, there is an overlap that causes confusion.
-And the fact that there’s also mindfulness meditation doesn’t help in differentiating between the two either.
-This article will explain the differences, and teach you how you can incorporate mindfulness meditation into your everyday life.
+The short answer is, of course, no. Nonetheless, there is an overlap that causes confusion.
+And the fact that you can also practise mindfulness meditation doesn’t help in differentiating between the two either.
+This article will explain the differences, and show you how you can incorporate mindfulness meditation into your everyday life.

 Western thinkers (Schopenhauer, among others) have been interested in Eastern philosophy and practices for a long time.
 Although some thinkers (such as Jung) opposed the notion of Westerners engaging in Eastern meditative practices, that warning may not apply to many of the currently practised modifications of meditation and mindfulness.

-And these tools are becoming increasingly practised.
-According to the CDC’s National Center for Health Statistics, 14.2 per cent of Americans meditate.
-That’s a more than a threefold increase between the years 2012 and 2017.
-CDC has also found that 9 to 14 per cent of Americans engage in some of the structured forms of mindfulness.
+What is clear is that these tools for mental health and well-being are becoming increasingly used.
+According to the Centers for Disease Control and Prevention’s (CDC) National Center for Health Statistics, 14.2 per cent of Americans meditate.
+That’s a more than threefold increase between 2012 and 2017.
+The CDC also found that 9 to 14 per cent of Americans engage in some of the structured forms of mindfulness.

-Elsewhere, in the UK, the positive effects of both meditation and mindfulness, have been recognised by the National Health Service (NHS).
-And the Wellcome Trust is funding a £6.4m study as a part of an effort to introduce mindfulness to teenagers and young people as a preventive measure against the adverse effects of stress.
+Elsewhere, in the UK, the positive effects of both meditation and mindfulness have been recognised by the National Health Service (NHS).
+Moreover, the Wellcome Trust is funding a £6.4m study as a part of an effort to introduce mindfulness to teenagers and young people as a preventive measure against the adverse effects of stress.